Alexi ~ Impatience of a Young Man in Moscow

 but neither can I stay here.

-And I am fearful of my Country’s
+And I am very fearful of my Country’s

 ‘special military operation’.